Avmb/inverse_scaling_prize_code_identifier_swap/README.md

 ### Dataset generation procedure

-1. We scrape python code from github using https://github.com/uclnlp/pycodesuggest
+1. We scrape python code from GitHub using https://github.com/uclnlp/pycodesuggest
 2. We extract top-level functions with a docstring
 3. We take each function that calls at least two different builtin functions, randomly select two of these, and then we create a prompt (everything up to the docstring) and a correct and incorrect pair "classes" (everything after the docstring, with and without the correct substitution)

 ## Code generation

-In order to generate the dataset, first clone the pycodesuggest repository in the `gen_data` directory and scrape python repositories from Github.
+In order to generate the dataset, first clone the pycodesuggest repository in the `gen_data` directory and scrape python repositories from GitHub.
-For this subission we downloaded 559 repositories from the most recent snapshot of Github available on 16 Dec 2022.
+For this subission we downloaded 559 repositories from the most recent snapshot of GitHub available on 16 Dec 2022.

 We used the command:
 ```